Cyber4egis/startwithHTB/00-set-up.md

 8. Your Kali VM is ready for the workshop!

 ## Test Your VPN Connection to Hack The Box

+The following instructions are to verify that you can successfully connect to Hack The Box through OpenVPN with your Kali Linux VM.
+The day before the workshop, we will send you updated instructions to connect to our dedicated server.

 1. Open a browser within Kali and log into [hackthebox.eu](https://www.hackthebox.eu/).
 2. At the top right, click on *CONNECT TO HTB*, then click on *Machines* and then click on *OpenVPN*.